Sandra2021211/DataValidation/README.md

         4. Output best-matching column pairs for improved mapping and validation.

 **Summary:** Enhanced the tool with precise row alignment and advanced column matching techniques.
 By combining positional and value-based comparisons, it now identifies highly reliable column pairs, streamlining validation and mapping tasks.

+**Day 11 – Ensuring High Match Accuracy**

+**Date:** 24-06-2025

+**Highlights:**

+       1. Built a script to compare source and destination datasets, focusing on missing details.

+       2. Ensured a minimum 90% match threshold for validation accuracy.

+       3. Achieved 100% match for integer values.

+       4. Implemented logic to handle decimals by converting them to integers (e.g., `57000.67` to `57000`) for seamless comparisons.

+**Summary:** The script effectively identifies missing data between datasets while maintaining high accuracy.
+By handling decimal-to-integer conversions, it ensures precise validation, delivering consistent and reliable results.